boostorg/redis/README.md

   including possible resp3 errors without losing the error diagnostic part.
 Basicaly instead of accessing values as `std::get<N>(resp)` users have to type `std::get<N>(resp).value()`
+* Implements full-duplex communication.
+Before these changes the connection would wait for a response to arrive before sending the next.
+Now requests are continuously coalesced and written to the socket.
+This made the request::coalesce unnecessary and threfore it was removed.

 ### v1.4.0-1

 * Renames `retry_on_connection_lost` to `cancel_if_unresponded`.  (v1.4.1)
-* Removes dependency on Boost.Hana, boost::string_view, Boost.Variant2 and Boost.Spirit.
+* Removes dependency on Boost.Hana, `boost::string_view`, Boost.Variant2 and Boost.Spirit.
 * Fixes build and setup CI on windows.

 ### v1.3.0-1